Getting started

 Subscribing for Messages

-Let’s start with subscribing.
 Subscribe expects a topic name and returns a channel of incoming messages.
-What topic exactly means depends on the PubSub implementation.
+What topic exactly means depends on the Pub/Sub implementation.
+Usually, it needs to match the topic name used by the publisher.

 messages, err := subscriber.Subscribe(ctx, "example.topic")